1 Corinthians Chapter 14

 Be Orderly When You Assemble

 1. Therefore brothers, what is proper?
-Whenever you assemble, each has a psalm, has a teaching, has a revelation, has a tongue, has an interpretation; let all things be done for building up one another.
+Whenever you assemble, each man has a psalm, has a teaching, has a revelation, has a tongue, has an interpretation; let all things happen for building up one another.

-2. And if someone speaks in a tongue, it must be by two (or at the most three) and each in turn; and one must interpret.
+2. And if some man speaks in a tongue, it must be by two (or at the most three) and each in turn; and one must interpret.

-4. And let two or three prophets speak and let the others6“others” In Greek, this is a single word which means “another of the same kind”, which contextually refers to prophets. judge what’s prophesied.
+4. And let two or three prophets speak and let the other prophets6“other prophets” In Greek, this is a single word which means “another of the same kind”, which contextually refers to prophets. judge what’s prophesied.

 5. But if something is revealed to another who’s sitting, let the first be silent.

-6. For you are all able to prophecy one by one, so that all might learn and all might be strengthened.7“strengthened” Other possible interpretations of this word in this context include: exhorted, encouraged, instructed, admonished.
+6. For all you men7“all.. …men” is one masculine word in Greek, and “one” is masculine also.
+All of the Greek words from verse 26-32 that could be used to determine the gender of the person in question are masculine. are able to prophecy one by one, so that all might learn and all might be strengthened.8“strengthened” Other possible interpretations of this word in this context include: exhorted, encouraged, instructed, admonished.

 7. And the spirits of the prophets are subject to the prophets.